 The servant said to him, "Perhaps the woman will not want to follow me to this country.
 In that case should I take your son to the country you came from?"
-6 Abraham said to him, "In no way will you take my son back.
-For Yahweh, God of heaven and God of earth, who took me from my father's house and from the land of my birth, spoke to me and swore to me that he would give this country to my race.
-He will send his angel before you, that you may find a wife for my son.
-8 But if the woman is unwilling to follow you, you will be free of this oath.
+6Abraham said to him, "In no way will you take my son back.
+For Yahweh, God of heaven and God of earth, who took me from my father's house and from the land of my birth. spoke to me and swore to me that he would give this country to my race.
+He will send his angel before you, that you may find a wife for my son. \But if the woman is unwilling to follow you, you will be free of this oath.
 In any case you are not to take my son down there."
-So the servant placed his hand under the thigh of Abraham, his master, and swore to him that he would do it.
+'So the servant placed his hand under the thigh of Abraham, his master, and swore to him that he would do it.

-10 The servant took ten of his master's camels and set out, taking with him something of the best from all that his master owned.
-He rose and went off in the direction of Aram Naharaim, to29:2 wards the town of Nahor.
-And he example made the camels kneel outside the town, near the well, in the evening when the women go to draw water.
+The servant took ten of his master's camels and set out, taking with him something of the best from all that his master owned.
+He rose and went off in the direction of Aram Naharaim, towards the town of Nahor.
+And he made the camels kneel outside the town, near the well, in the evening when the women go to draw water.

-weh, God of my master Abraham, be with me and show your loving kindness to Abraham, my master.
+The steward then prayed, "Yahweh, God of my master Abraham, be with me and show your loving kindness to Abraham, my master.
 See, I am standing at the spring while the girls of the city are coming to draw water.
 Now I will ask them like this: 'Please tilt your pitcher that I may drink.'
-Now, the first girl who will say: 'Drink and I will water your camels as well'; let her be the one you have chosen for your servant Isaac.
-In this way I shall know you have shown kindness to my master."
+Now, the first girl who will say: 'Drink and I will water your camels as the mother of the chosen people, Rebekah must also give up her home and her land.